Q&A with Liz

 Liz: I’ve been researching and writing on many areas of wellbeing since 1985, when I started as a junior health and beauty writer for the glossy monthly magazine Woman’s Journal.
 It was here that I was fortunate to be mentored by some great writers and editors, who encouraged me to write not only articles, but books too.
-My first book, Vital Oils, was published in 1991 and was one of the first to emphasise the important of plant oils (rich in essential fatty acids) in the diet.
-Since then, I’ve spent most of my working life investigating botanicals (especially for skincare!) and other natural ingredients and strategies that can help make us feel good and look better.
-It’s great to get back to publishing – with my new SKIN book and my Liz Earle Wellbeing magazine too.
+My first book, Vital Oils, was published in 1991 and was one of the first to emphasise the importance of plant oils (rich in essential fatty acids) in the diet.
+Since then, I’ve spent most of my working life investigating botanicals and other natural ingredients and strategies that can help make us look good and feel better.
+I’m enjoying getting back to publishing – with my new books and quarterly Liz Earle Wellbeing magazine.

 How do you feel about starting a completely new venture?

-It feels more like returning to my roots really, and I’m looking forward to spending more time researching and writing about some fundamentally important issues that affect us all, from environmental concerns to healthy, sustainable food and many other important wellbeing issues.
-I’ve now had more time to get back into researching and writing digital ebooks, work on recent print books (including Juice (Kyle Books) and SKIN (Orion)) and write content for Liz Earle Wellbeing magazine and website too.
+It feels more like returning to my roots and I’m looking forward to spending more time researching and writing about some fundamentally important issues that affect us all, from environmental concerns to healthy, sustainable food and many other important wellbeing topics.
+I’ve had more time to get back into researching and writing digital e-books, work on recent print books (including Juice (Kyle Books), SKIN and The Good Gut Guide (Orion Spring)) and write content for my magazine, Liz Earle Wellbeing Yearbooks and website too.

 What are your hopes for Liz Earle Wellbeing and what can we expect to read about on the website?